The best portable solar panels are easy to use, durable, and competitively priced.

 As such, the best portable solar panels for RVs need to be much more powerful than those for camping or traveling, but still easy to set up and take down.

 HQST makes all sorts of solar equipment for RVs.
-Their 100 watt Solar Suitcase is the perfect balance between power and set up ease.
+The HQST 100 watt Foldable Solar Suitcase is the perfect balance between power and set up ease.
 The kit is actually composed of two 50 watt panels connected via hinges so you can fold them up like a briefcase for easy storage and transport.
 On the back, two legs let you easily set up the panel in the sun.
 And with two hand-adjustable screws, you can choose your angle for max production.

 For protection, the solar panels come with bumpers on each end and a heavy canvas bag for transporting.
 The solar panels comes wired with MC4 connectors, the standard for the solar industry, but also an adapter with alligator clips so you can quickly connect to your leisure battery.